 This article explains

-Please note: The importing feature is meant for a one-time move of data from a third-party application to Teamup Calendar.
+Please note: The importing feature is meant for a one-time transfer of data from a third-party application to Teamup Calendar.
 It does not offer an ongoing synchronization.
+If you are looking for an ongoing synchronization between your Teamup Calendar and an external calendar source, please read about iCalendar feeds.

 HOW TO IMPORT CALENDAR DATA